Free for All (TV series): Animation

-The show's animation was interesting, as it was a combination of CGI LightWave animation (cars/some buildings/panning backgrounds), and traditional hand drawn animation/backgrounds - drawn in pencil and ink on animation paper, then scanned into a computer and colored with Wacom tablets on ToonBoom Harmony.
+The show's animation was interesting, as it was a combination of CGI LightWave animation (cars/some buildings/panning backgrounds), and traditional hand drawn animation/backgrounds—drawn in pencil and ink on animation paper, then scanned into a computer and colored with Wacom tablets on ToonBoom Harmony.
 The show's animation was produced at Film Roman in Los Angeles and outraced to South Korea.
 Dave Marshall, a former animation director for Animaniacs, was the series director.
 William Reiss and C. H. Greenblatt, two SpongeBob SquarePants veterans, worked on the show as storyboard artists.
 The two of them would go on to work on the Disney Channel hit series Fish Hooks, while C. H. Greenblatt would also go on to create Chowder for Cartoon Network, and Harvey Beaks for Nickelodeon.
 Both Fish Hooks and Chowder would become far more successful and profitable than Free for All.

 Notable distinctions

 The show was also one of the first animated series to be broadcast in high definition.
 Free for All once held the distinction of being the first, and only, animated sitcom to air on Showtime up until the series Our Cartoon President in 2018.
 It is currently also the only traditionally animated, half-hour sitcom to air on a premium network (HBO has had six different animated shows, though The Ricky Gervais Show was not a sitcom, and was animated on Adobe Flash using the puppet tool.
-The Life and Times of Tim, while it was a sitcom, was composed of two eleven-minute segments, and was created digitally with Photoshop and After Effects, and Spawn and Spicy City were, while traditionally animated, serial dramas rather than sitcoms).
+The Life & Times of Tim, while it was a sitcom, was composed of two eleven-minute segments, and was created digitally with Photoshop and After Effects, and Spawn and Spicy City were, while traditionally animated, serial dramas rather than sitcoms).